GerritErpenstein/ionic2-custom-icons/docs/CONFIGURATION.md

 ...
 ```

+If you are unsure what version of `ionic-cli` you are using, run the command `ionic --version`.
+If you don't have a good reason, update to the latest version by running `npm update -g ionic`.

 The script automatically gets called BEFORE *Ionic's* build (`ionic build`) and serve (`ionic serve`) process starts. `ionic2-custom-icons` is the node script that runs the fonts creation.
 Thus the generated fonts and the SCSS data are ready to be processed and bundled by *Ionic*'s build tools in the subsequent phase.

-See the [package.json](https://github.com/GerritErpenstein/ionic2-custom-icons-example/blob/master/package.json) of the example project for reference.
+See the [package.json](https://github.com/GerritErpenstein/ionic2-custom-icons-example/blob/master/package.json) file of the example project for reference.

 ##### 1.2 Set paths to config files